- D & T

 - 60 or more mins

-The shape of a structure has a significant affect upon its strength and its stiffness.
+The shape of a structure has a significant effect on its strength and its stiffness.
 A structure made from squares can be made significantly more rigid and less likely to collapse by adding reinforcement to form triangles.
 This principle is widely used in civil engineering when designing new bridges and buildings.

-The structure must be free standing – that means nothing else can support it.
-Each team can only use 12 pieces of spaghetti – they can break some of it into smaller lengths if needed or to reinforce the structure.
+The structure must be free-standing – that means nothing else can support it.
+Each team can only use 12 pieces of spaghetti – they can break some of it into smaller lengths if needed to reinforce the structure.